About the Green Revolving Fund

 - Produce financial savings that will pay for the initial cost of the projects within five years.
 Shorter payback periods are preferred.

 - Quantifiably improve the environmental sustainability of UNE.

 - Use loan funding cost effectively as measured by the environmental impact reduction per dollar.

 Recognizing that project ideas may come through multiple avenues and from varied campus constituents, this policy and procedure seeks to streamline a process whereby proposals are reviewed and approved for funding.
 All projects should seek to maximize the overall benefits of sustainability in a financially responsible manner.

 - Applicants will submit project proposals to the Energy Sub-Committee for review.
-During this review, the Energy Sub-Committee will determine feasibility of and alignment with GRF project criteria (outlined above), university mission, facilities capabilities and campus planning.
+During this review, the Energy Sub-Committee will determine the feasibility of and alignment with GRF project criteria (outlined above), university mission, facilities capabilities, and campus planning.
 The Energy Sub-Committee will verify likely project payback, and then work with the Assistant to the Vice President for Operations to propose a GRF repayment structure that is beneficial to the GRF and university operating budgets.
-The Energy sub-committee will prioritize projects, if there are multiple projects slated for consideration.
+The Energy sub-committee will prioritize projects if there are multiple projects slated for consideration.
 (Note - members of the Energy Sub-Committee include: Facilities Manager for Biddeford Campus, Facilities Manager for Portland Campus, HVAC Supervisor, Assistant VP for Campus Planning and Sustainability Coordinator)